JMencius/Arrow/longbow_training/scripts/README.md

 ```

 # Result description
-1. The result of the LOO test is located in `../results`, 5 txt files record the accuracy verus different lag in different basecalling configurations.
+1. The result of the LOO test is located in `../results`, 5 txt files record the accuracy verus different lags in different basecalling configurations.